RakhithJK/spyder-ide-spyder-wiki/Working-with-packages-and-environments-in-Spyder.md

 Spyder 4 will make this process much easier with integrated, interactive GUI package and environment management, but in the meantime—particularly with the changes released in Spyder 3.3.0—we'd like to clarify how that relationship works.

+### Installing packages into the same environment as Spyder

+Spyder is a Python package just like any other you may be used to, and so *by default* you can `import` any package  within the Spyder console or editor as you could from a regular Python or IPython terminal launched in Spyder's environment:

+* If Spyder is installed with Anaconda (as we recommend) and launched via a shortcut, from Anaconda Navigator or from Anaconda Prompt without modifying anything, this will be the default `base` Anaconda environment.
+* If Spyder is installed via `pip` (experts only) and not into a `virtualenv`/`venv`, this will usually be whatever Python installation `pip` itself belongs to.
+* If you use a system package manager (`apt-get`, `dnf`, `emerge`, etc) to install Spyder, this will typically be your system Python and its library of packages.
+* If you installed Spyder into a specific environment (`conda-env` or `venv`), or it came with a pre-configured one (like those for Keras or TensorFlow) and launched it from there, it will only have access to packages from that environment.

+Therefore, if you'd like to use a package with an existing Spyder install (*e.g.* `import`'ing it into your scripts, packages or a Spyder IPython console), the simplest way to do so is to install the package into the same environment in which you installed Spyder, typically by the same means you installed Spyder (`conda`, `pip`, package manager, etc).

 ### The most common problem: Using newly-installed packages inside Spyder

 After installing a package (let's call it `foo`) outside Spyder, users may encounter an error trying to import it inside the IDE: